What to Look for in Stargazing Equipment: An Informed Buyer's Guide

 3. Portability

-Especially if you're traveling, a lightweight and compact telescope like the Celestron - 70mm Travel Scope was a breeze to set up in the field.
+Especially if you're traveling, a lightweight and compact telescope like the Celestron Travel Scope 70 Portable Refractor Telescope was a breeze to set up in the field.

 Common Mistakes to Avoid